mhall24/virt20_data/README.md

       skipping an input queue if empty.
     - Capacity prioritization scheduler - This always gets the next element from the most full queue.
 This is work-conserving.
-  - VHDL files implementing the scheduling algorithms are in the hdl folder.
+  - VHDL files implementing the scheduling algorithms are in the c_slow_sched_hdl folder.
+  - COE files used in Vivado for initializing input data values in a ROM for testing are in the data_set_coe_files folder.
   - A write-up of the logic simulation is in Final Write-Up.pdf.
   - The data set results are described below under alternate_scheduling_algorithms.